 More information: How to set up a Limited Company in Spain

-A representation office in Spain
+A representative office in Spain

-A representation office is a fast way of introducing a business in Spain.
+A representative office is a fast way of introducing a business in Spain.
 It can rent premises or open bank accounts like a non-resident and freely perform preliminary studies on the market conditions for its activity.
 This option restricts company activity in Spain to non-economic business because the Spanish Tax

 A branch or a subsidiary in Spain

 If the intention of the foreign investor is finally to develop work in Spain, it could be incorporated as a branch or a subsidiary.
 The main difference between both is in the corporate structure: while the branch is not a separate entity from the foreign company, the subsidiary is a separate company with internal power of decision and responsibilities.

 When starting a business in Spain, specific procedures have to be followed during the process of Spanish company formation and in the case of foreign businessmen, especially if they are not familiarized with the local legislation, it is highly advisable to receive legal assistance and legal representation on such procedures.